bernas-estevam97/walkin_pattern_analyzer_standlone/README.md

 Mouseframe helps mitigate that problem.
 It is only required digitalization of those pieces of paper for usage in this application.

 The front paws of the mice are marked in red and the hind paws in blue.
-This analysis goes through 8 different types of measurements that are usually manually calculated by the scientists.
+This analysis goes through 8 different types of measurements.
 The 8 measures are the following:

 ![mouseframe image](https://github.com/user-attachments/assets/7c391d47-9a15-4906-b722-f4613e643e86)